MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/include-saas-offer.md

 ### Integrate with usageRights Graph API

 Integrate with usageRights Graph API to manage user permissions when a customer, who has a purchased license, launches the app.
-Use Graph APIs to check if the logged-in user with a valid subscription plan can access your app.
+Use Graph APIs to check if the signed-in user with a valid subscription plan can access your app.

 To call [usageRights Graph API](/partner-center/marketplace/isv-app-license-saas):